LuChengTHU/dpm-solver/README.md

 <br />

 ## Example: Unconditional Sampling by DPM-Solver
-We recommend to use the 3rd-order (dpmsolver or dpmsolver++, singlestep) DPM-Solver.
+We recommend to use the 3rd-order (dpmsolver or dpmsolver++, multistep) DPM-Solver.
 Here is an example for discrete-time DPMs:

 ```python
 from dpm_solver_pytorch import NoiseScheduleVP, model_wrapper, DPM_Solver